RayMarquina/dbt_project/docs/guide/context-variables.md

 ## Arbitrary configuration variables

 Variables can be passed from your `dbt_project.yml` file into models during compilation.
-This is useful for configuring models imported via an open-source analytical package like Snowplow or Quickbooks.
+These variables are useful for configuring packages to be useful in multiple environments.
 To add a variable to a model, use the var() function:

 ```sql
 -- some_model.sql